 18 Observe Israel after the flesh: Are not those who eat of the sacrifices [f]partakers of the altar?”

 Any other such application of Israel or Jerusalem, glorifies another.
 All glory to our Heavenly Father for teaching us these things.
-We too are the body of Christ and in the true Israel who is Christ.
+We are the body of Christ and in the true Israel who is Christ.
 The fulfillment of all things are in God’s Son.
 Amen!
 To take them out of His Son is to take them out of context and out of Christ.
-We who are in Christ see our inheritance here.

 God’s desire is that we fully enjoy Him now in His totality.
 As Paul learned that,”God has given us every spiritual blessings in the heavenlies in Christ Jesus.”
 This is so we can enjoy the delicacies the Godhead enjoys even now, if we are “in Christ” the Son of God, and the only Israel that matters to the Father.
 Are you palating this?
 Taste and see that the Lord is good, with your new senses.